open-component-model/ocm/docs/pluginreference/plugin_action_execute.md

   An error message.

-Addtional fields depend on the kind of action.
+Additional fields depend on the kind of action.

 ### SEE ALSO